Skip to Main Content

 As when using any tool, it's important to understand the strengths and limitations of AI tools before choosing to use them.
 Some considerations to be aware of from the start:

-- Free ChatGPT-based tools currently have a knowledge cutoff of 2021: Nothing published or posted to the web after 2021 was included in training corpus for the free version of the ChatGPT LLM, so any information it references will be from 2021 or earlier.
+• Free generative AI tools currently have knowledge cut-off dates: Nothing published or posted to the web after the knowledge cut-off date will have been included in the training corpus for the free version of the LLM, so any information it references will date from the knowledge cut-off or earlier.

-- ChatGPT and other AI resources are not supported tools at UC Berkeley: They have not been reviewed for accessibility, privacy, or security.
+• Many AI resources are not supported tools at UC Berkeley: They have not been reviewed for accessibility, data privacy, or security.

-Outlined below are some possible uses of AI tools in literature searching and writing, along with limitations to consider:
+Outlined below are some possible uses of AI tools in literature searching and writing, along with limitations to consider.
+But when considering any use, be sure always to follow your instructor's AI policy.

 Brainstorming topics and research questions